metabase/jar-compression/README.md

 (decompress! source-jar & {:as options})
 ```

+You can also use this as a Leiningen plugin!
+See https://github.com/metabase/lein-compress-jar

 Why would you want to do this?
 Maybe you're bundling a bunch of JARs inside your uberjar and then extracting them and adding them to the classpath at runtime.
 Might as well shrink those JARs as small as we can

 ### Compressing JAR Files